telerik/xamarin-forms-docs/controls/map/map-selection.md

 * **SelectedShape** (of type *IShape*): Defines the currently selected shape instance.
 When multiple selection is enabled, this value is set to the first selected shape.
 * **SelectedShapes** (of type *ObservableCollection&lt;IShape&gt;*): Reads the collection with the currently selected shapes.
 When the selection is single only one shape could be selected – thus the collection will have count = 1.

+* **SelectedShapeStyle** (of type *MapShapeStyle*): Defines the way selected shape look through the provided StrokeWidth, StrokeColor and FillColor properties.
+For more details on the MapShapeStyle usage go to [Shapes Styling]({%slug map-styling-shapesstyles%}) topic.

 The next snippet shows how **SelectionMode** is applied:

 <snippet id='map-selection-mode-xaml' />